Amitesh7668/Predicting-Fraudulent-Transactions/README.md

 creativity/judgment.
 We recommend you spend time on both fine-tuning and interpreting the results of your machine learning model.

+## Data Source: The dataset can be found <a href = "https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data">Here</a>.

 # Candidate Expectations
 ### Your task is to execute the process for proactive detection of fraud while answering following questions.
 1. Data cleaning including missing values, outliers and multi-collinearity.